xinjieji/HighOrderInitialization/README.md

 -  `InterfaceSample.jl` samples a point cloud on the implicit surface.
 -  `PiecewiseApprox.jl` includes functions to do polynomial approximation for the cells covering the surface.
 -  `Plots.jl` wraps up some functions for plotting, including plot surface/contour from a function or from a field.

+`\examples` includes an example of a rotating circle with slot.

+`\test` includes the general usage and an accuracy test.

 ## To do